The 30,000 Mile Tune-Up for Men and Women

 The Benefits of Correcting Hormonal Imbalances for Women

 As we've already mentioned, women are far more vulnerable to testosterone level changes than men.
 The reason is simple: they have so much less testosterone to work with.
 When even a small amount of their available testosterone gets bound to SHBG, the results are profoundly disruptive:

 - Loss of motivation

 - Loss of interest in spouse and loss of libido

 - Loss of fulfillment from sex

-- Loss of muscle and significant increase in body fat -- the prime reason women start to gain so much weight as they move into their 40's.
+- Loss of muscle and significant increase in body fat -- a prime reason women start to gain so much weight as they move into their 40's

-- A significant increase in the risk of breast cancer -- since bound SHBG is no longer available to lock up excessive estrogens.
+- A significant increase in the risk of breast cancer -- since bound SHBG is no longer available to lock up excess estrogens.

-Testosterone balancing formulas work naturally in both men and women to enhance sexual desire, sensation, and performance.
+Let's be clear: more energy, improved muscle to fat ratios, and better health are the primary reasons for optimizing the androgenic hormones in the body--but they're not sex.
+Sex is the great motivator, and testosterone balancing formulas work naturally in both men and women to enhance sexual desire, sensation, and performance.
 The effect on human sexual appetite is powerful.
-Both men and women can feel a boost in sexual desire - sometimes after only a few hours.
-Both men and women experience an increase in frequency of orgasms while taking wild oats & nettles, while many women experience a dramatic 68% increase in multiple orgasms.
-Men also reported multiple orgasms while taking the wild oats and nettles combination.
+Once levels build up in the bloodstream, both men and women can feel a boost in sexual desire.
+Both men and women can experience an increase in frequency of orgasms while taking wild oats & nettles, while many women experience a dramatic 68% increase in multiple orgasms.
+Many men also report multiple orgasms while taking a wild oats and nettles combination.